Turtle Lake is located north of Highway 96, west of Hodson Road (MN. 49).

 This lake contains Eurasian watermilfoil.
 Remove any visible plants from your boat, trailer, or other boating equipment before leaving the lake.

 Turtle Lake is a very popular Largemouth Bass lake.
 Bass fishing is good, with occasional trophy fish encountered.
 Sunfish in this lake are small.
-Walleye were introduced to provide additional angling opportunities.
+Walleye were introduced to provide additional angling opportunities and have done well.
+The occasional large Northern Pike is seen on this lake.